 Orpheus (don’t look back) versus Sodom and Gomorrah (don’t look back)

-Gods who have issues versus One perfect God who has created this world and loves us all
+Greek Gods who have issues versus One perfect God who created this world in less than a week and loves everyone.

 The only thing I see here is a massive conspiracy to take over from the Olympians.

 Copycats have done their best to outdo Greek Mythology in a desolate foreign land.

 Others then do the same thing in other lands to establish their own righteous authority.

 Remember though, the Greek Gods and Goddesses have a legacy of ancient temple sites going way back.